LIRR service suspensions after train derailment near Speonk

-SPEONK, Long Island (WABC) -- A work train derailment is disrupting Long Island Rail Road service to Montauk and the Hamptons on the first day of the holiday weekend.
+SPEONK, Long Island (WABC) -- A work train derailment is disrupting Long Island Rail Road service to Montauk and the Hamptons during the holiday weekend, with service east of Patchogue still suspended.

 The LIRR says a Montauk bound train that left Penn Station at 1:09 a.m.
 Saturday sideswiped a non-revenue train east of Speonk as part of a passing maneuver.